 When an employee leaves an organization there’s an entire process you need to prepare to ensure compliance with internal regulations.
-Proper offboarding in Microsoft Teams is critical for preventing any errors and security risks, even if your company and a former employee part ways amicably.
-It’s more than just disactivating their account.
+Proper offboarding in Microsoft Teams are critical for preventing any errors and security risks, even if your company and a former employee part ways amicably.
+It’s more than just deactivating their account.

 In this blog post we will describe the offboarding process in Microsoft Teams and how to manage your former employee´s conversation history.

 Offboarding is a formal separation process when an employee leaves a company.
 It covers transferring the employee’s job responsibilities, deactivating accounts and access rights, returning equipment, getting exit feedback, and other activities, depending on each company.
 Besides formal employees, you may also need to offboard external players such as contractors if they formed a part of your teams.

 Often offboarding doesn’t go as easy as one would want.
 It is crucial at this point to consider your data retention and preservation plan to make sure your organization can smoothly transfer all the projects to another employee without losing any critical data.

 Offboarding process in Microsoft Teams

 There are a few important steps that you need to take when it comes to offboarding users from Microsoft Teams.

 You may want to prepare for the offboarding process in advance by monitoring suspicious or risky user activity.